Leapsight/plum_db/README.md

 ### Configuration

-PlumDB is configured using the standard Erlang app.config.
-The following is an example configuration.
+PlumDB is configured using the standard Erlang sys.config.

+The following is an example configuration:

 ```erlang
 {plum_db, [